Joint Appointment with Women's

 My research focuses on issues in applied ethics that concern parenthood, procreation, professional relationships, or health care; issues in feminist philosophy, especially feminist moral psychology; and questions in moral philosophy about the nature of moral concepts such as trust, autonomy, and conscience.

 I am happy to supervise students working on the ethics of procreation or parenting, on the ethics of professional (particularly doctor-patient) relationships, in feminist ethics, on the metaphysics of gender or race, in moral psychology, or on different concepts in moral theory such as autonomy, trust, and virtue.

-F. Baylis and C. McLeod, eds.
-Family-Making: Contemporary Ethical Challenges.
+Family-Making: Contemporary Ethical Challenges (edited with F. Baylis).
 Oxford, UK: Oxford University Press, 2014.

 Let Conscience Be Their Guide?
 Conscientious Refusals in Health Care (edited with J. Downie).
 Special issue of Bioethics 28(1), 2014.